What Should You Bring to a Newborn Photo Session? | Palo Alto & Bay Area Newborn Photography Guide

 A Comfortable Outfit for Yourself

-If you’re planning to be in photos (which you should — even just a few), what you wear matters.
+If you’re planning to be in photos (and you should), what you wear matters more than you think.

 Choose: